SAP/e-mobility-charging-stations-simulator/README.md

 ## UI protocol

-Protocol to control the simulator via a Websocket or HTTP server.
+Protocol to control the simulator via a Websocket or HTTP server:

 ```mermaid
 sequenceDiagram